segdeha/pdxcodeguild/1. Python/5/advanced-string-formatting.md

 ------

-We can also pass complex objects and access their members within the template tokens.
+We can also pass complex objects and access their attributes within the template tokens.

 Example: